About

 Appointments

-- Appointments run continuously from June 2, 2025, to August 8, 2025, for students attending a college or university on the semester system and from June 23, 2025, to August 29, 2025, for students attending a college or university on the quarter system, excluding federal holidays and weekends.
+- Appointments run continuously from June 1, 2026, to August 7, 2026, for students attending a college or university on the semester system, and from June 22, 2026, to August 28, 2026, for students attending a college or university on the quarter system, excluding federal holidays and weekends.

-- On-site research at the facility or affiliated center is mandatory for all interns.
+- All interns must conduct on-site research at the assigned facility or affiliated center (no remote work).

-- Interns must commit to the entire internship period; exceptions for military obligations, medical conditions, and bereavement may be considered case-by-case, but personal time off will not be granted.
+- Interns must commit to the entire internship period.
+Exceptions for military obligations, medical conditions, or bereavement may be considered case-by-case.
+Personal time off will not be granted.

 - Background investigations are required for all appointments.